tomaszrondio/newscoop-grunt-boilerplate-less/README.md

 This is a Newscoop theme boilerplate for Grunt workflow.

+## How it makes life easier

+- You don't have to care about putting all libraries or new files in html
+  - Whatever You put in assets/js/vendor folder will be merged into assets/js/dist/vendor.js
+  - Whatever You put in assets/js folder will be merged into assets/js/dist/scripts.js
+  - Same happens with css/less.
+Whatever You import in style.less file will be merged into style.css
+- it speeds up website/server response
+- less is really cool
+- it speeds up development

+## Folder structure

+- /assets
+  - /css
+    - /components (holds files where each represents other feature)
+    - /fonts
+    - /vendor (third party css files)
+    - style.less (container of all styles)
+    - _general.less (main less file)
+    - variables-mixins.less (contains less variables and mixins)
+  - /img
+  - /js
+    - /dist (distribution ready files)
+    - /vendor (third party libraries)

 ## How to install
 You need node.js, npm and grunt CLI.